BryantDesigns/BryantDesigns/README.md

 # Hey there, I'm Tyler 👋

 I frequently think back on my unconventional journey from my roots in graphic design to my current role as a software engineer at T-Mobile.
-It's a journey that underscores the value of embracing your passions and the unexpected directions they can take you.
-Bridging the gap between design and development, I've found a fulfilling niche where I can mentor and lead by example, showing that technical rigor and creative vision can coexist and elevate the work we do.
-This unique combination of technical prowess and design insight allows me to push the boundaries of traditional development, crafting user interfaces that are not only intuitive but also highly efficient, ensuring a seamless and effective user experience.
+It's a journey that shows the value of embracing your passions and the unexpected directions they can take you.
+Bridging the gap between design and development, I've found a fulfilling niche where I can mentor and lead by example, showing that technical skills and creative vision can coexist and elevate the work we do.
 > "In the details of code, I find the brushstrokes of art."

 <img align="right" alt="Order of the Sword and Shield" src="https://nebula.wsimg.com/48c77fd98dec8af88028cd4b0caa86d0?AccessKeyId=676C51B999F23A619BF8&disposition=0&alloworigin=1" width="300" height="auto" />